-An annual physical, taking medications properly, dental check-ups – the list of things seniors need to do to remain healthy sees endless.
+An annual physical, taking medications properly, dental check-ups with the Dentist – the list of things seniors need to do to remain healthy sees endless.
 While this may be true, when you reach your Golden Years, it’s more important than ever to take a proactive stance with your health.

 Keep in mind, while the health concerns you have may grow as you age, what you have to pay for care doesn’t.
 Once you reach 65, you can begin receiving Medicare benefits.
 By taking a proactive approach to your health, scheduling regular doctor’s checkups and dental appointments, and filling your prescriptions, you can get the most out of your Medicare coverage.